frederikhandberg0709/SEP2/README.md

 **Select active conversation:** As a user, I want to click on a contact to view our conversation so that I can switch between different chats.

+**Group chat:** As a user, I want to create a group chat and invite other users, so that we can communicate together in a shared space.

 **Message history:** As a user, I want to retrieve recent messages in a conversation so that I can read what we’ve talked about.

 **Message timestamp:** As a user, I want to see a timestamp on each message so that I know when it was sent.